Hi there. I’m Kelly, and I’m a poet, essayist, and editor.

 My debut poetry collection, Burn This House, is available from Red Hen Press and wherever good books are sold.
 My second poetry collection, The Book of the Unreal Woman, is forthcoming from Salmon Poetry in 2019.

-I write the sometimes-column “The Waiting Room” for Change Seven Magazine, and I my work has been published in a number of other lovely journals like Poetry Northwest, The Normal School, Vinyl, The Toast, Women’s Review of Books, and others.
+I wrote the column “The Waiting Room” for Change Seven Magazine and for The Toast, and I my work has been published in a number of other lovely journals like Poetry Northwest, The Normal School, Vinyl, Women’s Review of Books, and others.

 I’m one of the founding editors of Tahoma Literary Review.
 While I’m no longer an active part of the masthead, you should check out the new team’s wonderful work.